What Is The Passive Voice And How To Avoid Using It

 A story or an article resonates better.

-A reader will have a better idea of what, when, where, who, how, and why something occurred.
+A reader will have a better understanding of what, when, where, who, how, and why something occurred.

 When you use active voice sentences, the subject performs the action of the verb.